 Difference between invoice and tax invoice

-Both are legal documents that serve as the proof of sale and notifies the buyer of the payment to be made.
+Both are legal documents that serve as proof of sale and notifies the buyer of the payment to be made.
 However, the tax invoice also offers an additional purpose.
 The major difference and additional information served by the tax invoice is that it includes Good and Service Tax (GST).

-Tax invoice is issued by a tax registered business vendor or seller to another while supplying the goods or services whereas a standard invoice or a retail invoice is issued by the business vendor to the end customer during the sale.
+A tax invoice is issued by a tax registered business vendor or seller to another while supplying the goods or services whereas a standard invoice or a retail invoice is issued by the business vendor to the end customer during the sale.

 If the tax invoice is crucial for claiming tax credits then a standard invoice is crucial for requesting payment from the customer against the goods and services that are provided.